UMAprotocol/UMIPs/UMIPs/umip-179.md

 ## Constructing Root Bundles

 ### Constructing the Pool Rebalance Root
-One Pool Rebalance Leavef shall be produced per unique `chainId` & `l1Token` pair, where the corresponding SpokePool emitted `V3FundsDeposited`, `FilledV3Relay` or`RequestedV3SlowFill` events within the target block range.
+One Pool Rebalance Leaf shall be produced per unique `chainId` & `l1Token` pair, where the corresponding SpokePool emitted `V3FundsDeposited`, `FilledV3Relay` or`RequestedV3SlowFill` events within the target block range.

 Each Pool Rebalance Leaf shall be constructed as follows:
 1. For each unique `chainId` and `l1Token` pair: